israel1947/israel1947/README.md

 * 🌍  I'm based in Colombia
 * ✉️  You can contact me at [israeldavidsdvsf@gmail.com](mailto:israeldavidsdvsf@gmail.com)
-* 🧠  I'm learning Kotlin
+* 🧠  I'm learning Python and Django

 ### Skills